JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 sun, and then shut the light out of the room, and it shone awfully out of the depths of its own brightness, with a moony gleam, in the dark.
 No wonder Miss Rachel was fascinated: no wonder her cousins screamed.
-The Diamond laid such a hold on ME that I burst out with as large an “O” as the Bouncers themselves.
+The Diamond laid such a hold on _Me_ that I burst out with as large an “O” as the Bouncers themselves.
 The only one of us who kept his senses was Mr. Godfrey.
 He put an arm round each of his sister’s waists, and, looking compassionately backwards and forwards between the Diamond and